xak2000/nomad/website/source/docs/job-specification/artifact.html.md

 ## `artifact` Examples

-The following examples only show the `artifact` stanzas.
-Remember that the `artifact` stanza is only valid in the placements listed above.
+The following examples only show the `artifact` blocks.
+Remember that the `artifact` block is only valid in the placements listed above.

 ### Download File